 Your doctor or hospital birth educator will book this tour.

 Also, don’t skip the birth class as it’s important you know what to expect and where to go in the hospital before the big day arrives.

 Of course, you don’t want to be wandering around the hospital trying to find your way while you’re in active labour.

-If you haven’t looked into independent childbirth classes for more in-depth pain relief tools and strategies, it’s time to get onto it!
-They’re also typically more couple focused and partner-friendly, which is great for everyone.
+If you haven’t looked into independent childbirth classes for more in-depth pain relief strategies and tools for your partner to help, it’s time to get onto it!

 28 Weeks Pregnant – Your Body